 Free (Donations accepted)

-The Festival of Lights at Jimmy Nash City Park, 360 N. Home Ave. in Martinsville, has become a holiday tradition in Morgan County and is free though donations are welcomed.
+The Winter Wonderland Festival of Lights at Jimmy Nash City Park in Martinsville has become a holiday tradition in Morgan County.
+It is free though donations are welcomed.
 Look for Santa as you leave to find the donation box.

 Distance from Danville: 30 miles